 Q-302: Can you replace the filter plate in an auto-darkening filter assembly?

 Filter lenses are part of the filter assembly, therefore they are not replaceable.
 For warranty information on your helmet, click here.

 Q-303: What sizes are available for the disposable respirators?

-Q-304: I noticed some numbers stamped into my welding helmet and "manufactured in 2003."
-What does this mean?
+Q-304: What are the numbers stamped into my welding helmet and "manufactured in 2003"?

 Q-306: Is a shade 8 ok for MIG welding?

 No, the minimum shade should be at least a shade 9, with shade 10 being better.
 See our line of welding helmets and eye protection here.

 Q-307: Does Forney have Safety Data Sheets (SDS) available for Forney products?

 Yes, they can be found on the bottom of the page for each product that requires an SDS here: https://www.forneyind.com/products or you can use the SDS look-up tool here: https://www.forneyind.com/support/safety-data-sheet-lookup